Blog

 To overcome the transportation barrier that exists in more rural areas of the state, many cancer clinics and organizations have implemented mobile mammography clinics that can travel up to 50 miles outside their home destinations.
 These mobile clinics allow for more accessibility for women who live in rural counties across the state.
 So far, Mercy Clinic in Fort Smith, St. Vincent Health System, the University of Arkansas for Medical Sciences (UAMS), St. Bernard's in Jonesboro and Baxter Regional all have mobile clinics.

 One mobile unit, aptly named the MammoVan, regularly travels across the state, offering quick screening mammogram services.
-UAMS started the MammoVan program to eliminate barriers for women surrounding finance, time, travel and convenience.
+UAMS started the MammoVan program to enhance access to screening.
 The MammoVan is staffed with certified mammogram technologists who are ready to provide high-quality screening mammograms.
 Your results are mailed to you and your primary care physician.
 If the results show a potential abnormality, you are also referred for follow-up to the appropriate services.
 Visit their website here for more information on the MammoVan locations and events.

 Other Breast Cancer Awareness Resources